students listening to lecture

 • official transcripts from all institutions of higher education attended, even if you did not matriculate.

-- Students educated in the United States who hold a Juris Doctor (J.D.) degree from a U.S. law school accredited by the American Bar Association (ABA) do not need to be admitted to a state bar in order to apply to the Program.
+Students educated in the Untied States who hold a Juris Doctor (J.D.) degree from a U.S. law school accredited by the American Bar Association (ABA) do not need to be admitted to a state bar in order to apply to the Program.
 However, such applicants should indicate when they intend to take a bar exam and why they wish to pursue a Master of Laws in Advocacy.

-- Students educated in the United states who hold a Juris Doctor (J.D.) degree from a U.S. law school that is not accredited by the ABA, or was not accredited by the ABA at the time of the applicant's graduation, must:
+Students educated in the United states who hold a Juris Doctor (J.D.) degree from a U.S. law school that is not accredited by the ABA, or was not accredited by the ABA at the time of the applicant's graduation, must:

 1. be licensed to practice law in at least one state within the U.S.,